-In group B catchments, negative normalized sensitivities of fractional vegetation cover to precipitation exist (Fig. 4b).
-This pattern is followed by a negative correlation between the CVs of these two factors across all group B catchments (r = -0.71, p = 0.06) which highlights the role of biogeochemical factors in controlling productivity.
-Small or even negative sensitivities of vegetation cover to precipitation in group B might be due to the presence of perennial vegetation (shrubs and trees) as ecosystems with more perennial cover are less responsive to inter-annual precipitation variability (Jin and Goulden, 2014).
+(r = -0.71, p = 0.06), which highlights the role of biogeochemical factors in controlling productivity.
+Small or even negative sensitivities of vegetation cover to precipitation in group (B) might be due to the presence of perennial vegetation (shrubs and trees) as ecosystems with more perennial cover are less responsive to inter-annual precipitation variability (Jin and Goulden, 2014).

-Our classification framework suggests that class A catchments are more sensitive to increases in CO_2 concentrations than the class B catchments that are in the humid zone (P/PET > 0.65).
-This result is consistent with Ukkola et al. (2016) as they showed greater sensitivities of annual ET and NDVI to increases in CO_2 concentrations in sub-humid and semi-arid catchments of Australia.
+Our classification framework suggests that group (A) catchments are more sensitive to increases in CO2 concentrations than the group (B) catchments that are in the humid zone (P / PET > 0.65).
+This result is consistent with Ukkola et al. (2016), as they showed greater sensitivities of annual ET and normalized difference vegetation index (NDVI) to increases in CO2 concentrations in sub-humid and semi-arid catchments of Australia.

-4.3 Are the inferred classification patterns artefacts of remote sensing data and catchment scale ET?
+4.3 Are the inferred classification patterns artefacts of remote sensing data and catchment-scale ET?

-To assess whether observed precipitation-productivity relationships are the artefacts of remote sensing data, two independent remote sensing vegetation products are used: Vegetation Optical Depth (VOD), and Enhanced vegetation index (EVI) (Huete et al., 2002; 2006).
-Global long-term (1988-2010) annual Vegetation Optical Depth (VOD) dataset from passive microwave satellites with 0.25° resolution (Liu et al., 2011) is related to water content of leaf and woody components of aboveground biomass (Liu et al., 2015), and is able to detect structural differences in areas with near-closed canopy.
-Spearman rank correlations between VOD and annual precipitation across group B catchments were negative and consistent with the results of AVHRR fractional vegetation cover data (Text S2, Table S4).
-Moreover, the Australia coverage of despiked EVI dataset

-(2001-2010) from the Moderate Resolution Imaging Spectroradiometer (MODIS) presented high correlations with F{tot} data (2001-2010).
-Previous investigations have shown that EVI is more sensitive to net primary productivity compared to the normalized vegetation index (Huete et al., 2002; 2006).
+To assess whether observed precipitation-productivity relationships are the artefacts of remote sensing data, two independent remote sensing vegetation products are used: vegetation optical depth (VOD) and enhanced vegetation index (EVI) (Huete et al., 2002, 2006).
+A global long-term (1988-2010) annual VOD dataset from passive microwave satellites with 0.25° resolution (Liu et al., 2011) is related to water content of leaf and woody components of aboveground biomass (Liu et al., 2015) and is able to detect structural differences in areas with near-closed canopy.
+Spearman rank correlations between VOD and annual precipitation across group (B) catchments were negative and consistent with the results of AVHRR fractional vegetation cover data (Sect.
+S2, Table S4).
+Moreover, the Australia coverage of the despiked EVI dataset (2001-2010) from the Moderate Resolution Imaging Spectroradiometer (MODIS) presented high correlations with Ftot data (2001-2010).
+Previous investigations have shown that EVI is more sensitive to net primary productivity compared to the normalized vegetation index (Huete et al., 2002, 2006).
 Analyses from these two independent datasets reduce uncertainty of identifying negative precipitation-productivity correlations at the catchment scale.
-However, further research is required to determine exact causes of the observed behaviour.
+However, further research is required to determine exact causes of the observed behavior.

 Here, we assumed that changes in catchment storage at the annual scale are zero to compute annual water balance ET.
 However, this assumption is likely not correct in all years.
-Using AWAP actual annual ET similar relationships between fractional vegetation cover and annual ET are obtained except for three catchments in group B2 (Table 2).
+Using AWAP actual annual ET similar relationships between fractional vegetation cover and annual ET are obtained, except in three catchments in class B2 (Table 2).
 AWAP ET is based on daily transpiration and soil evaporation values obtained from the WaterDyn model that simulates terrestrial water balance across Australia at 5 km resolution (Raupach et al., 2009).
-In addition to inter-annual water storage carry over, inter-annual non-structural carbon storage across years (a wet year can result in greater biomass/leaf area in the following year) can impact precipitation-vegetation relationships.
+In addition to inter-annual water storage carry-over, inter-annual non-structural carbon storage across years (a wet year can result in greater biomass/leaf area in the following year) can impact precipitation-vegetation relation-ships.

-15 4.4 Does precipitation-fractional vegetation cover relationship depend on the period of analysis?
+4.4 Does the precipitation-fractional vegetation cover relationship depend on the period of analysis?